QCOL-LU/MaxKcut/README.md

 1- Download the ```MaxKcut```

-2- Use the following comands to install the max_k_cut package.
+2- Use the following comands to install the max_k_cut package

 ```
 pip3 install MaxKcut